Research impact

 In the long term, science and research also contribute to the development of society’s ultimate aims and our understanding of the best way to reach them.

-Impact and effects of research projects
+Impact of research projects